Pihoo07/HealthSaathi/README.md

 📌 Problem Statement

-In many tier-2 and tier-3 cities, patients lack centralized and reliable access to information about clinic waiting times, hospital bed availability (including ICU beds), and doctor presence.
+In many tier-2 and tier-3 cities, patients lack centralized and reliable access to information about clinic waiting times, hospital bed availability, and doctor presence.
 This often forces individuals to visit multiple healthcare facilities before receiving treatment, leading to unnecessary delays, increased stress, and potential health risks—especially in urgent situations.
 A transparent and accessible system is needed to consolidate healthcare availability data and support timely decision-making.

 💡 Solution Overview

 HealthSaathi provides a web-based interface where users can input:

-Location
+1.Location

-Condition severity (Normal / Urgent)
+2.Condition severity (Normal / Urgent)

-Preferred doctor (optional)
+3.Preferred doctor (optional)

 Based on these inputs, the system evaluates:

-Clinic wait times
+1.Clinic wait times

-Hospital bed availability
+2.Hospital bed availability

-Doctor availability
+3.Doctor availability

 It then generates an intelligent and explainable recommendation to guide patients toward the fastest and most appropriate care option.

 🚀 Key Features

-Clinic wait time monitoring
+1.Clinic wait time monitoring

-Hospital bed availability tracking (including ICU)
+2.Hospital bed availability tracking

-Preferred doctor selection and availability check
+3.Preferred doctor selection and availability check

-Severity-based recommendation engine
+4.Severity-based recommendation engine

-Transparent explanation for each recommendation
+5.Transparent explanation for each recommendation

 🏗 Technical Architecture